Davidson's Mains

 Davidson's Mains is a former village and now a district in the north-west of Edinburgh, Scotland.
 It is adjacent to the districts of Barnton, Cramond, Silverknowes, Blackhall and Corbiehill/House O'Hill.
 It was absorbed into Edinburgh as part of the boundary changes in 1920 and is part of the EH4 postcode area.

-Locals sometimes abbreviate the name to D'Mains.
+The name is sometimes abbreviated to D'Mains.

 Etymology

 Davidson's Mains is named after William Davidson, a wealthy merchant who bought the nearby estate of Muirhouse in 1776.
 "Mains" is the Scots word for an estate farm or home farm.

 Prior to the 19th century, it was known as Muttonhole.
 That name appears on an 1845 map, but was replaced by Davidson's Mains on the 1852 Ordnance Survey.
 Locals continued to use the name Muttonhole until at least 1860.
 According to Stuart Harris, a suggestion that mutton- derives from the Anglian (ge)mythe, meaning the junction of roads or streams, does not stand up in the light of several other places named Muttonhole in lowland Scotland.
 Rather, the name is Early Scots mouton holh or halh, a place were moutons or wedder lambs were pastured.